 It's been a year of unprecedented change and a steep learning curve for us all as we've been working hard to pivot and adapt.
-We've rounded up some of the most-read pieces published on Think with Google U.K. in 2020 that helped marketers navigate this uncertain and changing business landscape, and understand the dramatic shifts in consumer behaviour.
+We've rounded up the 10 most-read pieces published on Think with Google U.K. in 2020 that helped marketers navigate this uncertain and changing business landscape, and understand the dramatic shifts in consumer behaviour.
 Revisit these articles to recap, take note, and use as inspiration as you start planning for next year.

 1. How people decide what to buy lies in the “messy middle” of the purchase journey

 The purchase journey has changed for good.
 In this piece, Alistair Rennie and Jonny Protheroe from Google U.K.'s consumer insights team share their research on the most critical part of the process — the "messy middle" — and what it means for marketers.
 We also recently published a follow-up on how consumers make purchase decisions in the context of COVID-19.
 Read both articles and download the full report for actionable advice and takeaways.

 2. The story of U.K. lockdown through Google Trends